fbpx

 Spot ceiling led light

 They dim until they get too dim to work.
-The lifespan of an LED bulb is up to 50,000 hours.
-This is about 50 times longer than an incandescent bulb.
-Also, LEDs tend to be brighter than incandescent light bulbs but require more of them to light a room.
+An LED bulb can last up to 50,000 hours, which is about 50 times longer than an incandescent bulb.

-Since most canless lights utilize LEDs, they tend to be more energy-efficient than can lights.
-This is because the lack of a fixture means there aren't holes for heat and air conditioning to escape through, and LED lights are more energy-efficient than other bulbs.
+This is because the lack of a fixture means there aren’t holes for heat and air conditioning to escape through, and LED lights are more energy-efficient than other bulbs.

 Unlike their counterparts, canless lights can be installed without worrying about the joists.
-This is because the way they are installed allows them to be positioned across trusses and joists.
+Their installation allows them to be positioned across trusses and joists.

 Because the housing on canless lights is smaller, there are fewer trim options available for it.
-However, they tend to be slightly cheaper than can lights because they don't have as much of a fixture.
-They range from about $40 to $160, while can lights cost about $60 to $240.
+They tend to be slightly cheaper than can lights because they don’t have as much of a fixture.

 What Is The Most Common Size For Recessed Lights?